vshach/vshach/README.md

 - 👋 Hi, my name is Vica and I am a Java developer and a history freak.
 - 🌱 I’m currently learning ...
 I am not "currently" learning.
 I am always learning!
-There are new Java versions and new frameworks and new archeological digs and books I haven't read yet.
 - 😄 ⚡⚡ 😄

 <!---